scp222thj/MalumMenu/README.md

 - Fix SeeRoles nametags overlaying with colorblind text if it is enabled
 - Fix killing as impostor kicking you from the lobby
 - Fix detecting if the player is the lobby host
+- Fix not being able to input russian characters (and possibly others) in chat

 #### Additions
 - Added option to disable passives cheats (basically [this PR](https://github.com/scp222thj/MalumMenu/pull/164))